 To combat these issues, ARB offers Old Man Emu GVM upgrades in line with ADR requirements for a number of new, unregistered vehicles.

-New vehicle GVM upgrades are only granted by the Federal Department of Infrastructure and Transport after detailed tests have been carried out by Old Man Emu suspension engineers.
+New vehicle GVM upgrades are only granted by the Federal Department of Infrastructure and Transport after detailed tests have been carried out by Old Man Emu Suspension Engineers.
 We ensure that the increase in a vehicle’s GVM following the fitment of a complete suspension system meets the minimum ADR safety requirements.

-Once the approved suspension system and GVM upgrade compliance plate has been fitted to your vehicle by an authorised Old Man Emu installer,
+Once the approved suspension system and GVM upgrade compliance plate has been fitted to your vehicle by an authorised Old Man Emu installer, it can be registered

-it can then be registered according to its new, increased GVM.
+according to its new, increased GVM.
 This process ensures that your vehicle is GVM legal in all states of Australia.

 Check out our latest magazine issue online

 View online or order a printed copy

 Subscribe to ARB to receive your regular 4x4 CULTURE magazine, exclusive ARB promotional news and new product release information.